 Our suppliers (such as train companies, airlines, hotels, bus lines) may, at their sole discretion, cancel a tour or portion of a tour at any time, including during the course of the tour, and in that event will repay the deposit or charges for the tour or, where appropriate, a reasonable pro rata share thereof.
 In the event of cancellation of a tour in progress, our suppliers will select and make available alternative return transportation by bus or other means from the point of cancellation to the location where the cancelled tour was scheduled to conclude, or the place of its commencement, and reasonable accommodation (if any) required in the course of that return transportation.
-In no circumstances will ROCKY-PEAK HOLIDAYS be liable to provide or pay for any further payment, compensation, transportation, or accommodation including (without restriction) further transportation to your home or any other location.
-Except as specifically provided in this paragraph, the cancellation of a tour or portion of a tour by ROCKY-PEAK HOLIDAYS will be subject to the limitation of liability contained in section 9 of this Agreement.
+In no circumstances will Rocky Mountain Holidays Ltd. be liable to provide or pay for any further payment, compensation, transportation, or accommodation including (without restriction) further transportation to your home or any other location.
+Except as specifically provided in this paragraph, the cancellation of a tour or portion of a tour by Rocky Mountain Holidays Ltd. will be subject to the limitation of liability contained in section 9 of this Agreement.

 Cancellation by Passenger